-Kaohsiung (高雄) lies on Taiwan’s southwest coast and is the third largest city on the island, after Taipei.
+Kaohsiung (高雄) lies on Taiwan’s southwest coast and is the third largest city on the island, after Taipei and Taichung.
 It’s home to the biggest harbor in Taiwan, great beaches, loads of hipster cafes and a booming art scene.
 With plenty to do and see, Kaohsiung is the perfect add-on to your Taiwan itinerary.
 And, if you are like me, you’ll love all the colorful places in the city!

 In a rush?
 Pin these Best Things to do in Kaohsiung for later.